Housing Privacy Notice

 Who do we share your personal data with?

 We will only share your personal data with third parties where we have an appropriate legal ground under data protection law which permits us to do so (unless you have already provided prior consent).
-Commonly, this could include situations where we provide the information to comply with our contractual duties to provide an improvement, maintenance and repair service to your home or to carry out our statutory duties to prevent homelessness and discharge legal obligations of the housing authority in partnership with housing associations and the private sector to secure and maintain appropriate housing and standards for individuals and households.
+Commonly, this could include situations where we provide the information to comply with our contractual duties to provide an improvement, maintenance and repair service to your home.
+Or to carry out our statutory duties to prevent homelessness and discharge legal obligations of the housing authority in partnership with housing associations and the private sector.
+This is to secure and maintain appropriate housing and standards for individuals and households.

 Your data may be shared with other organisations including: